itszainjamil/dice-game/readme.md

-This is one of the projects of the course I did from Udemy by Jonas Schmedtmann.
+This is one of the projects of the JavaScript course I did from Udemy by Jonas Schmedtmann.

 # Rules: